dan-the-dev/kata-tic-tac-toe/README.md

  - a game is over when all fields in a column are taken by a player
  - a game is over when all fields are taken

+ - player should be recognized by name

 # Test List

 - a player can take a field if not already taken
+- test each row
+- test not free field